hsaini2/Java-Projects-/README.md

 "Comparison" - This program compares integers using if statements, relational operators and equality operators.

 "BMICalculator" - This program calculate BMI value based on the user input weight and height

+"InitArray" - Initializing the elements of an array.